NatNyg/Language_assignment_2/README.md

 This should give you the same results as I have gotten in the "out" folder.

 ### Results
 The results are interesting to look at, as it gives us a quick and easy overview about what geopolitical entities is being spoken about in a text, and how the sentiment is about the content.
 It becomes even more interesting when comparing these informations across datasets, as we have done here.
-This could also be done across different news media in order to see if there is a difference in the way the sentiment is compared to different named entities.
-The barplots gives a quick overview which is interesting to look at in order for potential further analysis.
+This could also be done across different news media to see if there is a difference in the way the sentiment is, compared to different named entities.
+The barplots provides a quick overview which is interesting to look at for potential further analysis.